County of Burgundy: Succession crisis

 Since Duke Charles the Bold died without the male heir, his daughter Mary of Burgundy, supported by her husband Archduke Maximilian of Austria, tried to secure inheritance over all of her fathers domains, including the County of Burgundy.
 That was opposed by the French King Louis XI of France, who immediately occupied the Duchy of Burgundy, and also took possession of the County.
 Though defeated at the 1479 Battle of Guinegate, the French retained the County by the Treaty of Arras in 1482.
 By that time, Mary of Burgundy died and her claims passed to her son Philip, who was styled as Philip IV in Burgundy, although at that time he was still a minor and thus under guardianship of his father Maximilian.
 Territorial disputes were settled by the Treaty of Senlis in 1493.
-The County was returned to Philip, while French kept the Duchy.
+The County was returned to Philip, while France kept the Duchy.